rbs392/aios/roadmap/kernel.md

 # Timeline
 * Optimus prints something on screen - Dec 2015.
-* Optimus gets schooling from linux to enter the new relm - Feb 2016.
+* Optimus gets schooling from linux to enter the new relm - JAN 2016.
+* v0.1 to be release by JAN 31 2016